SB326 Alabama 2010 Session

 - Tax delinquent properties, Alabama Land Bank Authority, acquisition of property, definition of tax delinquent property altered, board voting procedures altered, civil immunity for board members, holding certain property to be redeemed for taxes, Act 2009-738, 2009 Reg.
 Sess. am'd.; Secs.
 24-9-2, 24-9-4, 24-9-5, 24-9-6, 24-9-7, 24-9-8 am'd.

-This bill would allow the authority to hold in its name certain property that has been sold for delinquent taxes and to allow the property to be redeemed for taxes.
+- Allows the Authority to hold in its name property sold for delinquent taxes and to permit redemption of that property.

 - Subjects